Voodoo3: Architecture and performance

 The Voodoo3 2000, 3000 and 3500 differed mainly in clock frequencies (memory and core were synchronous).
 The clock rates were 143 MHz, 166 MHz and 183 MHz respectively.
 While this gave the 3000 and 3500 a notable theoretical advantage in multi-textured fillrate over its main rival, the TNT2 clocked at 125 MHz, the TNT2 had nearly twice the single-textured fillrate of the Voodoo3.
 In addition, the Voodoo3 consisted of one multi-texturing pipeline, the TNT series consisted of twin single texturing pipelines.
 As a result, Voodoo3 was disadvantaged in games not using multiple texturing.
 The 2000 and 3000 boards generally differed in their support for TV output; the 3500 boards also carried a TV tuner and provided a wide range of video inputs and outputs.

 At the time modern multi-texturing games such as Quake III Arena and Unreal Tournament were considered Voodoo3's performance territory, as Voodoo3's primary competition upon release was the dated RIVA TNT.
 Nvidia's RIVA TNT2 arrived shortly thereafter and the two traded places frequently in benchmark results.

 Although the Voodoo3 was a replacement for the Voodoo2, it was often beaten by Voodoo2 SLI cards in direct comparisons.

+Voodoo 3 supported MPEG-2 video acceleration.

 Voodoo3 remained performance competitive throughout its life, eventually being comprehensively outclassed by Nvidia's GeForce 256 and ATI's Radeon.
 3dfx created the ill-fated Voodoo 5 to counter.